 None of these variations will markedly change the challenge to your quadriceps.
 In each case they will be working to straighten your knees from around 90 degrees of knee flexion to almost straight.

-Not only that, the challenge will be almost identical in terms of the resistance profile; more difficult at 90 degrees of flexion, to progressively easier the further you straighten the knee.
+Not only that the challenge will be almost identical in terms of the resistance profile; more difficult at 90 degrees of flexion, to progressively easier the further you straighten your knees.

 This is good to know.
 Especially if all 5 variations appear in somebody’s programme under the misapprehension each one is offering something radically different.

 What’s more if you’re performing 3 sets of 10 repetitions on each exercise, that’s 150 repetitions of almost identical knee extensions.